haskell-distributed/distributed-process/documentation.md

 * Nodes in the network are represented by `EndPoint`s.
 These are heavyweight stateful objects.
 * Each `EndPoint` has an `EndPointAddress`.
 * Connections can be established from one `EndPoint` to another using the `EndPointAddress` of the remote end.
-* The `EndPointAddress` can be serialised and sent over the network, where as `EndPoint`s and connections cannot.
+* The `EndPointAddress` can be serialised and sent over the network, whereas `EndPoint`s and connections cannot.
 * Connections between `EndPoint`s are unidirectional and lightweight.
 * Outgoing messages are sent via a `Connection` object that represents the sending end of the connection.
 * Incoming messages for **all** of the incoming connections on an `EndPoint` are collected via a shared receive queue.